AnandChowdhary/vibe-coding/README.md

   - Profile Image URL
   - Profile URL (Sales Navigator lead URL)
 - **💾 Persistence:** Saves scraped profile data to the browser's `localStorage` periodically (every 10 pages by default).
 This allows you to resume scraping if the script is interrupted.
-- **🔄 Resume Functionality:** Automatically loads previously saved data from `localStorage` when the script starts.
+- **🔄 Resume functionality:** Automatically loads previously saved data from `localStorage` when the script starts.
 - **🚫 Deduplication:** Ensures that the same profile is not added multiple times, even if it appears across different pages or reloads.
-- **📥 JSON Download:** Automatically triggers a download of all collected profile data as a `profiles.json` file when the script finishes processing all available pages or is stopped.
+- **📥 JSON download:** Automatically triggers a download of all collected profile data as a `profiles.json` file when the script finishes processing all available pages or is stopped.
 - **⚙️ Configurable:** Key parameters like scroll speed, delays, and save intervals can be adjusted within the script's configuration section.
 - ** Emojis:** Uses emojis in console logs for better readability! 🚀

-### 🚀 How to Use
+### 🚀 How to use

 1.  **Navigate:** Open LinkedIn and perform a "People" search.
 Ensure you are on the first page of the search results.
-2.  **Open Console:** Open your browser's Developer Tools (usually by pressing `F12` or right-clicking the page and selecting "Inspect" or "Inspect Element", then navigating to the "Console" tab).
+2.  **Open console:** Open your browser's Developer Tools (usually by pressing `F12` or right-clicking the page and selecting "Inspect" or "Inspect Element", then navigating to the "Console" tab).
-3.  **Copy Script:** Copy the entire content of the `scroll-linkedin.js` file.
+3.  **Copy script:** Copy the entire content of the `scroll-linkedin.js` file.
-4.  **Paste & Run:** Paste the copied script into the developer console and press `Enter`.
+4.  **Paste & run:** Paste the copied script into the developer console and press `Enter`.
 5.  **Observe:** The script will start logging its progress in the console.
 It will:
     - Wait for the page elements to load.
     - Scroll down the current page.